astridx/meinblog/content/posts/joomla/10sprachdateien-nutzen.en.md

 ![Overview of the files edited in this chapter](/images/tree8.png)

 The frontend view and the administration area each use their own language files.
 Unlike the frontend, where there is only one, the backend needs two - `*.sys.ini` and `*.ini`.
 Briefly explained: The file with the extension `sys.ini` is used to translate the XML installation file as well as the menu elements.
 The `ini` is responsible for the rest.
 This has the advantage that during the installation and for the construction of the menu only the loading of small text files is necessary.
 A disadvantage is that some language strings have to be entered twice.
-You can find out more in the article [International Enhancements](http://docs.joomla.org/International_Enhancements_for_Version_1.6) which has a section on [the file `*.sys.ini`](http://docs.joomla.org/International_Enhancements_for_Version_1.6#The_new_.sys.ini).
+You can find out more in the article [International Enhancements](http://docs.joomla.org/International_Enhancements_for_Version_1.6) which has a section on [the file `*.sys.ini`](http://docs.joomla.org/International_Enhancements_for_Version_1.6#The_new_.sys.ini)[^docs.joomla.org/international_enhancements_for_version_1.6#the_new_.sys.ini].

 > The addition of the English language files is mandatory.
 All other languages are optional.
 The reason for this is that if a file is missing, the English version is used by default.
 If a Frenchman installs the extension - which contains German and English language files - on his Joomla with the default language French, the texts will be displayed in English.
+Note: This only applies to missing language files.
+A missing language key in a non-English language file will not be replaced with the key from the English file.

 ### Side Note: Special features

 > Would you like to see exactly how the ini file is parsed?
-At [php.net](https://www.php.net/manual/en/function.parse-ini-file.php) you will find the description of the function that does this work.
+At [php.net](https://www.php.net/manual/en/function.parse-ini-file.php)[^php.net/manual/en/function.parse-ini-file.php] you will find the description of the function that does this work.

-#### Commenting out
+#### Commenting

 You can mark a line as a comment using a semicolon `;`.